-The University has procedures that provide for an administrative investigation of reports of Sexual Misconduct, Dating Violence, Domestic Violence, or Stalking, and written findings based on the preponderance of the evidence standard, provided to the complainant and respondent.
-Both the complainant and respondent may appeal written findings to the CSU Chancellor's Office, as well as the ultimate sanction for violation of CSU policy in student misconduct cases.
-The procedure for CSU employees and third parties is separate from but similar to the procedure for CSU students.
+The University has procedures that provide for an administrative investigation of Sexual Misconduct, Dating Violence, Domestic Violence or Stalking and written findings based on the preponderance of the evidence standard.
+In cases of Sexual Misconduct when: (1) the respondent is a student; (2) the credibility of a witness is an issue; and (3) there is the potential for the imposition of a severe sanction, the procedures provide for a hearing after an investigation.
+After the investigation (or hearing, if applicable), written findings based on the preponderance of the evidence standard will be provided to the complainant and respondent.
+Both the complainant and respondent may appeal written findings from the final investigation report or the hearing.
+All appeals are submitted to the CSU Chancellor's Office.
+The procedure for complainants filed by and against CSU employees and third parties is separate from but similar to the procedure for CSU students.

-When a student or employee reports to the University that the student or employee has been a victim of Sexual Misconduct, Dating Violence, Domestic Violence or Stalking, whether the offense occurred on or off campus, the University will provide the student or employee a written explanation of their rights and options.
+When a student or employee reports to the University that the student or employee has been a victim of Sexual Misconduct, Dating Violence, Domestic Violence or Stalking, the University will provide the student or employee a written explanation of their rights and options.

-The investigation process from initial complaint to final result shall be prompt, fair, and impartial.
-The investigator will meet separately with the complainant and the respondent and other potential witnesses to gather information.
-The investigation shall be completed no later than 60 Working Days after the intake interview, unless the timeline has been extended.
-The timeline should not be extended for a period longer than an additional 30 Working Days from the original due date.
+The investigation and hearing process (when applicable) from initial complaint to final result shall be prompt, fair, and impartial.
+An investigator will meet separately with the complainant and the respondent and other potential witnesses to gather information.

-Before reaching a final conclusion or issuing a final investigation report, the Investigator shall have: a) advised the Parties, or have offered to do so, verbally or in writing, of any evidence upon which the findings will be based; and, b) given the Parties an opportunity to respond to the evidence, including presenting further relevant evidence, information or arguments that could affect the outcome.
-The Investigator will not reach a final conclusion or issue an investigation report until giving careful consideration to any such relevant evidence, information or arguments provided by the Parties.
-The Investigator retains discretion and authority to determine relevance.
+Before reaching a final conclusion or issuing a final investigation report, the investigator shall have: a) advised the Parties, or have offered to do so, verbally or in writing, of any evidence upon which the findings will be based; and b) given the Parties an opportunity to respond to the evidence, including presenting further relevant evidence, information or arguments that could affect the outcome.
+The investigator will not reach a final conclusion or issue an investigation report until after careful consideration has been given to any such relevant evidence, information or arguments provided by the Parties.
+The investigator retains discretion and authority to determine relevance.